Search: 6757 results

 And he said to the king of Israel, "Put thine hand upon the bow, and when he had put his hand upon the bow, Elisha put his hands upon the king's hands."

-So the man of God was angry with him and said, “You should have struck five or six times; then you would have struck down Aram until you had destroyed it.
-But now you shall strike Aram only three times.”
+The man of God was angry with him, and said, "You should have struck five or six times.
+Then you would have struck Syria until you had consumed it, whereas now you shall strike Syria just three times."

 Later, Elisha died and was buried.
 Now at that time, various Moabite marauders had been invading the land each spring.